During autumn and spring, the Smart City projects will implement several tests and pilots around in Stockholm.

 There are two different multi-function sensors installed that needs to be configured and adjusted for different weather conditions during the fall and winter of 2019.
 The time slots for when the sensors will be active for configuration will be published on the website.

-The equipment will be deployed after a permit from Datainspektionen is granted.
+The equipment will be deployed after a permit from Integritetsskyddsmyndigheten is granted.
 Thereafter the sensors will be active during the rest of the testing period.

 Pedestrian crossing at Kungholms hamnplan